CARTAvis/carta-controller/docs/src/step_by_step.rst

         .. note::

             A minimum Python version of 3.8 is required to build the controller.
 On AlmaLinux 8, install the ``python38`` or ``python39`` package instead.
+If multiple versions are installed, you must reconfigure the default.

             .. code-block:: shell

-                sudo dnf install python38 make gcc-c++ pam-devel
+                sudo dnf install python38
+                sudo update-alternatives --config python3

+            Follow the prompts, and check that the default version is correct: ``python3 --version``.

         .. note::

             The ``carta-backend`` package is updated with every stable CARTA release.
 If you would like to install the latest **beta** version of CARTA, or to receive beta release updates as well as stable release updates in the future, please install ``carta-backend-beta`` instead: